connorcarnes/campbell-letters/README.md

-as well of I ampaying aman a boute 80 pounds a yare for to take care of my stock and I lose a nofe bsides to seporte a famyl evry yare it don├ó┬Ç┬Öt taka man long take a starte in this county for a comen laber can get 2 shilings a day by the yare and mecaneicke can make from 6 to 12 shil
+as well of I ampaying aman a boute 80 pounds a yare for to take care of my stock and I lose a nofe bsides to seporte a famyl evry yare it donΓÇÖt taka man long take a starte in this county for a comen laber can get 2 shilings a day by the yare and mecaneicke can make from 6 to 12 shil